Calibrate a bayesian model to fit log(AGBD) ~ log(raster metric)

 subplot_summary()function (see Details).- nb_rep

-Number of simulation to provide in the brms fit (nb_rep > 50 will not improved significantly the model and will be much longer to fit).
+Number of simulation to provide in the brms fit (defaults to 30; nb_rep > 50 will not improved significantly the model and will be much longer to fit).

 - useCache